dizehacioglu/conference-schedule-maker/README.md

 ### Assumptions
 I must admit, I feel I made a lot of assumptions while writing this program.
+I made the assumption that it was okay if the Talk let out a little bit before Lunch.
+I made the assumption that the data given to me in the raw talks.txt file would always be valid.
+I made the assumption that the word "Lightning" would not be in the title of any talk.
 The assumption that made the largest impact on my algorithm was the belief that talks will fit into the minimum allotted time for the Conference.
   - This would mean that each permutation of talks could fit into the Conference (even if the Conference had to have multiple Tracks).
-Another assumption I made was that it was okay if the Talk let out a little bit before Lunch.
-I made the assumption that the data given to me in the raw talks.txt file would always be valid.
-I made the assumption that the word "Lightning" would not be in the title of any talk.

 ### How to Run
   1. Download the latest version of [Node](https://nodejs.org/en/download/).